janaagaard75/janaagaard75.github.io/_posts/2019-05-01-part-4-continuous-deployment.md

 Fourth part in the series about Azure Functions in TypeScript.
 In this part the continuous integration pipeline is extended into a *continuous deployment* pipeline, where code pushed to GitHub is it automatically deployed to Azure.
 Until now the code has only been running locally.
 I do get that this is somewhat ironic since we are halfway into a series about cloud computing.
 We will remedy this now.
 While we could log in to the Azure Portal, create the necessary resources, and upload the code manually, we will deploy the hard way, by scripting everything so that get *infrastructure as code* where everything is checked into our source tree.

-Azure's Asset Resource Management templates are tricky at first, but once you have used a setup with automated deployment, I guarantee that you will not want to go back to manual deployments.
+[Azure's Asset Resource Management templates](https://docs.microsoft.com/en-us/azure/azure-resource-manager/) are tricky at first, but once you have used a setup with automated deployment, I guarantee that you will not want to go back to manual deployments.
 Automated deployment changes the way you think about software development.
 If you want to know more about this, the great Martin Fowler has a [series about continuous integration](https://martinfowler.com/articles/continuousIntegration.html) where he explains all the benefits.

 You need to have an account on Azure.
 You can create one for free on [portal.azure.com](https://portal.azure.com/).
 If you're new to Azure I recommend that you try some of the manual tutorial out there to get a feel for how the portal works.

 ## Branch Environments

 Each branch in our source code has an associated unique environment on Azure.
 New environments are automatically spawned when new branches are created.
-With such a setup there is are no specific development, test or staging environments, and the production environment is simply the one associated with the master branch.
+With such a setup there is are no specific development, test or staging environments.
+Instead, each branch environment takes each of these role corresponding to the state of the task.

-In real world applications, the production environment would probably have more resources than the branch environments, and that leads to also having a test enviroment that mimics the production setup.
+The production environment is simply the one associated with the master branch.
+Well, almost.
+In real world applications, the production environment probably has more resources than the branch environments, and that leads to also having a test environment that mimics the production setup.
 But in this tutorial we have the luxury of keeping all environments identical, thus simplifying the infrastructure code and fully respecting [dev/prod parity](https://12factor.net/dev-prod-parity).

 TODO: Make the master branch special, so that endpoint doesn't have a strange URL.